 Celia Couture

-Her productions of M. Butterfly and Grand Hotel were recipients of the prestigious Moss Hart Award.
+Celia’s production of M. Butterfly was a recipient of the prestigious Moss Hart Award.
 M. Butterfly at AFD also won an IRNE Award.
-She has received NETC/EMACT Best Director awards for The Laramie Project, Dinner With Friends, Kennedy’s Children, M. Butterfly, Grand Hotel, Jimmy Dean, Barnum, The Sisters Rosensweig and Prelude To A Kiss.
+She has received NETC/EMACT Best Director awards for Dinner With Friends, Kennedy’s Children, M. Butterfly, Grand Hotel, Jimmy Dean, Barnum, The Sisters Rosensweig and Prelude to a Kiss.
 She directed the world premieres of Apples and Oranges and The Quarterly by local playwrights Lauren Cochran and Valerie von Rosenvinge respectively.

-The Quarterly garnered a nomination for Best Director at the 2002 EMACT Festival.
+The Quarterly garnered a nomination for Best Director at the EMACT Festival.
 Celia served in various positions on the Board of directors of AFD and headed a successful capital campaign for building renovations during her 3-year tenure as President.
-She is currently serving as the EMACT President to the Board of Directors.
 Celia was a founder and artistic director of children’s theatre company and touring musical company.
-Celia is an acting coach and teacher and will be working with the Littleton School System this spring bringing to the community a production of Good News.

 Concord Player Productions